 Ransomware attacks are continuing to surge in 2019.
 According to Trend Micro, the first half of 2019 saw a 77% increase in ransomware attacks, with WannaCry ranked as the most used type of ransomware.
 The DCH Health System is one of ransomware’s latest victims, when it was reported that they paid the hackers responsible to resolve the attack that crippled operations at its three hospitals.

+Knowing the common cyber threatscommon cyber threats and web vulnerabilitiesweb vulnerabilities is the first step.
 Even with a basic understanding of how to protect your organization against ransomware, there may still be questions you have about the extent of this disruptive crippling attack.
 Below, is a compilation of some of these questions and some suggestions on what your organization can do to mitigate the damage from ransomware.

 1. Can ransomware spread through a network?